OneAfricaMedia/yarn/README.md

-# GitHub Actions for NPM
+# GitHub Actions for Yarn

-This Action for [npm](https://www.npmjs.com/) enables arbitrary actions with the `npm` command-line client, including testing packages and publishing to a registry.
+This Action for [yarn](https://yarnpkg.com/) enables arbitrary actions with the `yarn` command-line client, including testing packages and publishing to a registry.

 ## Usage